 Lou and his wife Dottie have been active members of St. Paul’s since 2005, when they made Nantucket their year round residence after living in Sudbury, MA for 23 years.
 Lou enjoyed a successful management and executive career in the computer and high technology industry and earned a BA from Fordham University and an MBA from Long Island University.
 He has served as Search Committee Chair for the last two Rector searches at St. Paul, as well as six years on Vestry, and committee work with the Finance Committee and the EMC.
-Additionally, Lou serves as the President of the Habitat for Humanity, Nantucket Board and Treasurer of the Palliative and Supportive Care of Nantucket Board (PASCON.)
-Dottie and Lou have three married daughters and four energetic grandchildren, and are thankful for the opportunity for parish service at St. Paul’s and community service on Nantucket.
+Additionally, Lou has been President of the Habitat for Humanity, Nantucket Board and Treasurer of the Palliative and Supportive Care of Nantucket Board (PASCON.)
+Dottie and Lou have three married daughters and six energetic grandchildren, and are thankful for the opportunity for parish service at St. Paul’s and community service on Nantucket.

 Pam was born and raised in Texas, graduated summa cum laude from Texas A&M University with a degree in German literature, and considers herself extremely fortunate to have made the decision not to continue working for the C.I.A., instead making her way to Nantucket Island in the spring of 1993.
 She met her husband, Eric, that same year, and after spending the following winters in Portugal and then Switzerland, they settled on Nantucket year-round.
 They joined St. Paul's in April 1995, and were married there shortly thereafter.
 Pam and Eric have three children, Keaton, Zachary, and Tierney, who are all lifelong members of St. Paul's.
 Though she never made it to the other C.I.A.(Culinary Institute of America), Pam did work as a baker at Espresso Cafe and the Ship's Inn before starting her own business.
 If cake is served at coffee hour, chances are it was made by her.
 She has volunteered for numerous organizations over the years in many capacities, none more important than one of her current roles as the behind-the-scenes support person for the Town Crier.
 When she is not in the kitchen or at the gym, Pam enjoys spending time with her family, no matter what they are doing, as well as traveling, reading, and watching the Red Sox or the Patriots.